ondanieldev/ondanieldev/README.md

 I'm **18 years old** and I started to be interested in programming at 14.

+I work mainly with NodeJS, ReactJS and TypeScript.

 I'm currently studying Information Systems at the Federal University of Minas Gerais (**UFMG**) in order to obtain opportunities to learn **robotics** from a scientific point of view.

 I'm also learning about **blockchain** and improoving my **english** on my own.